PacificBiosciences/sawfish/docs/user_guide.md

 Sawfish is a joint structural variant (SV) and copy number variant (CNV) caller for mapped HiFi sequencing reads.
 It discovers germline structural variants from local sequence assembly and jointly genotypes these variants across multiple samples.
-Sawfish additionally applies copy number segmentation on each sample's sequencing coverage levels, synchronizing structural variant breakpoints with copy number change boundaries in the process to improve classification of breakpoint-based structural variant calls, in addition to calling copy number variants.
+Sawfish additionally applies copy number segmentation on each sample's sequencing coverage levels, synchronizing structural variant breakpoints with copy number change boundaries in the process to improve both structural variant and CNV calling accuracy.

 Key features:
 - Combined assessment of all large variants in each sample.
-  - Sawfish provides a unified view of both SVs and CNVs in each sample, with redundant calls merged into single variants describing both breakpoint and copy number detail.
+  - Sawfish provides a unified view of SVs and CNVs in each sample, with each jointly-supported variant merged into one record detailing both breakpoint and copy number support.
 - High SV discovery and genotyping accuracy
   - All breakpoint-based structural variants are modeled and genotyped as local haplotypes, yielding substantial accuracy gains on modern SV truth sets such as the GIAB HG002 T2T SVs.
 - High resolution
   - All breakpoint-based structural variants are assembled to basepair resolution and reported with breakpoint homology and insertion details.
 - Integrated copy number segmentation
-  - Integrated copy number segmentation with GC-bias correction is used to: (1) call CNVs independent of any breakpoint support, and (2) improve the classification of large structural variant deletion and duplication calls, any such calls lacking consistent depth support are reclassified as breakends.
+  - Integrated copy number segmentation with GC-bias correction is used to: (1) independently call CNVs and (2) improve the classification of large SV deletion and duplication calls, any such calls lacking consistent depth support are reclassified as breakends.
 - Simple multi-threaded workflow
   - A single command-line is used for each of the discover and joint-call steps